 Next door to this building is the headquarters of City and Guilds, an educational institute established through funding from a group of livery companies, which initially started as guilds.

-the road and along to your left, you will see St Bart's Hospital.
+the road you will see St Bart's Hospital.
 Bart's

 (as it is commonly known) was founded in 1123 by an Augustinian monk

 and was repaired in 1421 by Whittington.
 It is the oldest hospital in

 London and the oldest charitable organisation in London still on its

 For those familiar with the Doctor in the House films and novels, the hospital was used as the model for St Swithin's.